claudinec/iwanttohelp/existingtech.md

   * Class/library documentation
   * Style guide or coding standards

+## Open stuff

+* Is your code currently under an open source license?
+Which one?

+* Have you received any code contributions from outside your organisation?

+* Do you know if anyone has forked or is re-using your code on another project?

+* Do you have an API?

+* Do you know if anyone outside your org's built anything with it?

+* Is your data available under an open license?
+Which one?

+* Do you know if anyone outside your org's using it?

+* Is any of your content (eg. articles, videos) under an open license?
+  Which one?

+* Is anyone outside your org using it?

+* How do people send you feedback on your project?
+How much have you received?

 ## Team communication

 * Do you have a discussion forum or mailing list for people working on the project?